Buying a resale HDB flat in Singapore in 2023 (Part 1)

 Step 3: Calculate how much you can actually afford

-As I was saying before, an IPA determines the maximum price of the property you can purchase.
+As I was saying before, an IPA determines the maximum price of the property you can purchase, among many other things.

 Step 4: Search for resale HDB